TechnionTDK/jbs-mekorot-android/README.md

 - **And finally paste your query into the edit box**.

+#### Notes
+- some queries are parametized, therefore you will need to replace the variables with actual strings.
+- Other queries you can play around with can be found here: [Google Doc](https://docs.google.com/document/d/1MhTRhy99P_DytAVrMufJRUMmfHu16vKDs2y2jmT3pXo/edit)

 #### Remote Linux Server
 As a part of the error reporting feature added to the project, a remote linux server is initialized and installed with local MySQL to store the error reports which arrive from the application users.
 The following section will describe the following: